• Practice - prayer - Prayers - relationship to God - Relationship with God

 The One Person I Forget to Pray For

 It seems strange to admit that I rarely pray for myself.
 As a list-maker, I found that creating prayer lists and assigning them to certain days really helps me get focused.
 Every day of the week is dedicated to a different group of people.
 Mondays I reserve for my husband, Tuesdays for my children and so on.
 But recently the Lord convicted me of prayerlessness.
 I was a bit astonished.
 After all, I pray for my country, my family, my church, etc. with regularity.
-I can’t go to bed at night without making sure I hit everyone on that day’s list.
-Except there is one person I rarely intercede for.…
+I can’t go to bed at night without making sure I hit everyone on that day’s…

 Declutter Your Soul with Imaginative Prayer

 To declutter one’s mind means understanding what that clutter is.
 Lies that I believe concerning my reality are one sort of mess.
 Disturbing images in my mind also clutter my soul on a regular basis.
 However, I live in so much more freedom because I learned how to take thoughts captive through imaginative prayer.
 I have learned to declutter my soul with Jesus.
 I first read about this particular prayer exercise in Beth Moore’s book, Breaking Free.
 I had recently fasted for three days because my relationship with my boyfriend was going nowhere.
-I was a single mom with four girls, and I met a man that I thought was…
+I was a single mom with four…

-• Imaginative Prayer, parable, Pearl, Pearl of Great Price, prayer, relationship to God, self worth
+• Imaginative Prayer - parable - Pearl - Pearl of Great Price - prayer - relationship to God - self worth

 You are the Pearl of Great Price

 A second marriage brings with it a number of regrets.
 If onlys tend to crop up.
 If only, we think, we knew then what we know now.
 If only we weren’t dragging along an ex-husband or ex-wife and the damages from that marriage into the new one.
 I was thinking along those dispirited lines one morning several months into my marriage to my wonderful husband as I read the parable in Matthew about the pearl of great price.
-Sometimes too many sermons on a subject will close our minds to the possibilities in the Word, and so I reread the familiar parable, imagining as the pearl, the gospel of Christ.
-We…
+Sometimes too many sermons on a subject will close our minds to the possibilities in the Word, and so I reread the familiar…